MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 If you need to add, update, or delete a web resource, use the [fetch(url, params)](../reference/UrlFetchApp.md#fetch-string-url-urlfetchparams-params-) method.
 This method lets you specify the HTTP verb to use, the Content-Type header, any other headers your request needs, and the request's payload.
 For details about these parameters, see the [UrlFetchParams](../reference/UrlFetchParams.md) object.

-The following example sends a GET request to get a resource that requires an OAuth access token.
+The following example gets a resource that requires an OAuth access token.
 Because GET is the fetch method's default HTTP verb, the only parameter you need to specify is the `headers` parameter.

 ```javascript